 - Will set an appointment for these each month.

-Well, that was January… on to the next billing cycle.
+That was May… on to the next billing cycle.